dahlia/dojang/doc/environment-predicate.en.md

 String literals are representations of string values, such as `linux` and `"macos"`, and are of three types:

- -  Bare string literals: These are not enclosed in any quotation marks and can consist of only alphabets and numbers.
+ -  Bare string literals: These are not enclosed in any quotation marks and start with an alphabet, and can only contain alphabets and numbers.
     Most values can be represented this way, such as `linux`, `windows`, and `aarch64`.
  -  Double-quoted string literal: A string enclosed in double quotes, supporting C/Python-style escape-column syntax (e.g., `\0`, `\n`, `\"`, `\xff`, `\uffff`).
 Double-quotes can be written literally without escape sequences.